Queralt/documentation/Query Operators.md

 The `GET /dataVectors/` API is used for retrieving all information from the platform.
 It's `criteria` parameter enables afiltering by all kinds of specific information.

-For example, the following query could be used to find only information about data vectors with an attribute 'type' set to 'thermometer',
+For example, the following query could be used to find only information about data vectors with an attribute 'type' set to 'thermometer'

 ```
 GET /dataVectors/